kkralicek0/car-sdm/README.md

 The manuscript is currently accepted for publication in Ecosphere.

 #### Kralicek K, Ver Hoef JM, Barrett TM, and Temesgen H (2023) Spatial-Bayesian models project shifts in suitable habitat for Pacific Northwest tree species under climate change.
-Ecosphere. doi: 10.1002/ecs2.4449
+Ecosphere e4449. https://doi.org/10.1002/ecs2.4449

 ---
 ### There are 13 scripts in this project, which begin with a number indicating their order in the workflow.